michael105/base32/README.md

 ---

 There's one advantage with the branchless solution: it might be cryptographically more save.
+(Spectre, sidecannel, ..)
 Runtime and used registers should be independent of the input data.
 Feeding only 0's might have the same runtime, as working with random.